Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Corresponding mesoscopic and macroscopic models

 could also be rewritten as a differential term by using the quasi-invariant limit approach for transition probabilities, as similarly done in~\citep{loy2020markov}. \end{remark}

-In order to obtain a closed macroscopic model, different approaches could be adopted (see Appendix~\ref{sec:macroclosure}).
-Amongst these, in the light of the experimental results presented in~\citep{goodman1989e8} and the considerations made in Appendix~\ref{sec:justscal}, introducing a small parameter $\varepsilon \in \mathbb{R}^+_*$, one can consider the following parameter scaling
+Our aim is now to derive a macroscopic model, that is, a set of PDEs describing the evolution of macroscopic quantities which are conserved by the cellular processes (i.e. reorientations and phenotypic changes) incorporated into the mesoscopic model.
+In order to obtain a closed macroscopic model, different approaches could be adopted in different regimes (see Appendix~\ref{sec:macroclosure} in the Supplementary Materials).
+Amongst these, in the light of the experimental results presented in~\citep{goodman1989e8} and the considerations made in Appendix~\ref{sec:justscal} in the Supplementary Materials, introducing a small parameter $\varepsilon \in \mathbb{R}^+$, one can consider the following scaling

-which corresponds to scenarios where phenotypic changes and cell reorientation occur on similar time scales, which are faster than the time scale of collective spatial dynamics of the cells.
-Under this scaling, a closed PDE for the cell density can be derived through the hyperbolic limit of the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong}.
+which corresponds to scenarios where phenotypic changes and cell reorientation occur on similar time scales, which are faster than the time scale of spatial dynamics of the cells.
+The non-dimentionalisation leading to~\eqref{ass:epsscal3} is provided in Appendix~\ref{sec:justscal} in the Supplementary Materials.

 To this end, denoting the solution to the phenotype-structured kinetic equation~\eqref{eq:Boltz_coll_2:strong} under the parameter scaling~\eqref{ass:epsscal3} by $f_{\varepsilon}$, we make the following expansion ansatz (i.e. the Chapman-Enskog expansion)